 The pericardium helps protect the heart from infection.
-It consists of two thin layers of tissue with a small amount of fluid between them.
+It consists of 2 thin layers of tissue with a small amount of fluid between them.
 When these layers become inflamed, they can rub against the heart.
 This causes chest pain.
 Pericarditis most often happens after a respiratory infection.
 It occurs in people of all ages, but is more common in men aged 20 to 50 years.

 Pericarditis can be acute or chronic.
 The acute type occurs suddenly and typically lasts days or up to 3 weeks.
 The chronic type develops over time and lasts for more than 3 months.
-Symptoms can vary between the two types.
+Symptoms can vary between the types.

 Symptoms of acute pericarditis may include: